Hozukii/linked-blog-starter-md/School/TOK/TOK Essay/Structure.md

 #### Paragraph 2  (First claim for first AOK)
 - State your claim
 - Example
 - Explain: Clarify on how the examples supports your claim.
-Notice what is interesting about your example and what it says about the title
+Notice what is interesting about your examplep and what it says about the title
 #### Paragraph 3 (Counter claim for first AOK)
 - Counter-claim
 - Example